holmesrichards/Mikrokosmos/Panel/README.md

 Due to the complexity of the copper artwork it takes a while for Pcbnew to render, for example, a 3d view, or to do copper fills.
 Be patient.

+Other files here:

+- mikrokosmos_panel_inkscape.png

+    A rendering of the module from Inkscape

+- README.md

+    This file